xtrmil/greetingcard-generator/README.md

 # Greetingcard generator
-Webpage where the user can generate a greeting card with custom colors and fonts.
+Web application where the user can generate a greeting card with custom colors and fonts.

 Html5, css, javascript